The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Summary

 The development and prototyping of the Fast Beam Condition Monitor for the CMS Phase-2 upgrade for the HL-LHC is ongoing.
 A variety of FBCM test boards with unirradiated and irradiated sensors and FBCM23 ASIC were successfully tested for the first time at a beam test in 2024.
 Two types of silicon-pad sensors were considered.
 Using tracks reconstructed with a beam telescope, the sensor's response as a function of the hit position was studied in detail, and edge effects were found to be more pronounced for irradiated sensors.
 The silicon sensor efficiency was also measured as a function of the ASIC signal threshold.

 The design of the test board (which also served as the very first module prototype) has been optimized by replacing the pitch adapter with direct bonding between the sensor pads and the FBCM23 ASIC inputs to reduce pickup noise.
 The effect of the pickup noise on the time over threshold distribution was studied with the transient current technique, and an optimal bias voltage and ASIC threshold for FBCM operation were proposed.
-The current design of the test board with a 150~$\mu$m thick six-pad sensor with double guard rings and two FBCM23 ASICs was approved after the beam test and is being used as the starting point for the front-end module design which is expected to be ready and prototyped by summer 2025, in time for the next beam test with (close to) final front- and back-end components.
+The current design of the test board with a 150~$\mu$m thick six-pad sensor with double guard rings and two FBCM23 ASICs was approved after the beam test and is being used as the starting point for the front-end module design.
+Stability of the new six-pad sensor was tested with X-ray, and despite shorter efficiency vs. threshold range (due to smaller sensors thickness) was prioritized above two-pad sensor.
+New front-end is expected to be ready and prototyped by summer 2025, in time for the next beam test with (close to) final front- and back-end components.

 \acknowledgments We acknowledge the support by the following institutes and funding agencies: CERN; the national research projects RVTT3 ``CERN Science Consortium of Estonia" and PUT PRG1467 ``CRASHLESS" (Estonia); Helmholtz-Gemeinschaft Deutscher Forschungszentren (HGF) (Germany); National Research, Development and Innovation Office (NKFIH), including contract numbers K 143460 and TKP2021-NKTA-64 (Hungary); the US CMS operations program, the US National Science Foundation (NSF), and the US Department of Energy (DOE) (USA).
 We acknowledge support of the CERN EP-DT wire binding laboratory, CERN EP-DT SSD laboratory for TCT studies, CERN EP-ESE X-ray laboratory and IRRAD proton facility for ASIC and sensor irradiation.
 We are grateful to Andre Rummler for the beam telescope assembly and operation support, Michael Moll and Stefano Mersi for fruitful discussions and advice, and Giuseppe Pezzullo and Federico Ravotti for assistance with sensors preparation for irradiation.